 - You can also claim on the behalf of a loved one if they lack the mental capacity to claim themselves.
 You would also do this using a litigation friend.
 If they continue to lack mental capacity, no time limit is in place to begin a claim.
 However, if mental capacity is restored to the injured person, they would then have three years from that date to begin the claim.

-Please bear in mind that the information in this section only applies to England and Wales.
-For more information about making a car insurance claim, please contact us for free legal advice using the above details.
+Please bear in mind that the information in this section applies exclusively to potential claims in England and Wales.
+For additional information about making a car insurance claim, please contact us for free legal advice.

 This section includes a table of potential compensation amounts for car accident claims.
 These figures are taken from the Judicial College Guidelines; a document legal professionals use to help value general damages in a personal injury claim.